BalajiKs171095/Sitetesting/Hands-on lab/HOL-step-by step.md

 FROM TripData Group By VendorId,tumblingwindow(minute,1)

 ```

-2. &nbsp;Click "Save query".
+2. Click "Save query".

-3. &nbsp;Data displayed under ***Input preview*** is a sample of the data flowing into the Event Hub.
+3. Data displayed under ***Input preview*** is a sample of the data flowing into the Event Hub.
 Click **Test query** to test your query against this data.

   ![Stream Analytics Job after running the query](media/image12.png)

 ### Create job output

 In this step, you will configure a PowerBI output to your job.
 When the job runs in the cloud and processing incoming data continuously, the results of the query will be written to a PowerBI dataset with which you can create a dashboard.

-1. &nbsp;On the left menu, select **Outputs** under Job topology.
+1. On the left menu, select **Outputs** under Job topology.
 Then, select **+Add** and choose **Power BI** from the dropdown menu.

-2. &nbsp;Select **+Add > Power BI**.
+2. Select **+Add > Power BI**.
 Then fill the form with the following details and select **Authorize**.

    | **Settings**         | **Suggested Value**|
    |---------------------|-------------------|
    | Output alias        | pbioutput         |